nguyenhy/nguyenhy.github.io/src/_blog/2022-2-19-introduction-to-web-development.md

 <br>

 ##### What's next
+- read my blog about [Introduction to HTML]()
 - The purpose of this article is introduce you to basic idea of web development.
-We'll later explore more about [HTML](https://developer.mozilla.org/en-US/docs/Web/HTML), [CSS](https://developer.mozilla.org/en-US/docs/Web/CSS), [JS](https://developer.mozilla.org/en-US/docs/Web/JavaScript), ...
+We'll later explore more about [HTML](https://developer.mozilla.org/en-US/docs/Web/HTML), [CSS](https://developer.mozilla.org/en-US/docs/Web/CSS), [JS](https://developer.mozilla.org/en-US/docs/Web/JavaScript#for_complete_beginners), ...
-- You could find more web frontend resource on [w3schools](https://www.w3schools.com/)
+- You should explore more about [HTML elements](https://developer.mozilla.org/en-US/docs/Web/HTML/Element)